|1||Mae Sot, Tak|

 |Good|| 26 US AQI||PM2.5|

-PM2.5 concentration in Chiang Mai air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Chiang Mai is currently 1.3 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|